The teacher librarian must work collaboratively with classroom teachers to select materials and design information-rich learning experiences.

 What does a materials review project look like?

 Let's say you're working with the topic of the Ancient Rome with a sixth grade teacher.

 The Goals and Standards.
 First, you'll need to find out more about the unit being taught.
 Check out the state standards related to social studies at this grade level for the specific, required knowledge and skills.

-Search for and examine those for Grade 6 Social Studies: Indiana Standards and Resources.
+Search for and examine those for Grade 6 Social Studies: Standards at the Indiana Department of Education.
 Look specifically for standards related to the history of the Roman Empire (Hint: look at the 6.1 section).